 At one point, Ann Romney went to the front of the church to join about 40 other women forming what a music leader called an instant choir, singing “Because I Have Been Given Much.”

 The service included testimonials from three generations of the Marriott family.
 The final speaker was Richard Marriott, an heir of the hotel chain’s founder, who said he’d been coming to Wolfeboro every summer for seven decades.
-He has given at least $1 million to Restore Our Future, a super political action committee backing Romney’s candidacy, according to the Washington-based Center for Responsive Politics (0205393D).
+He has given at least $1 million to Restore Our Future, a super political action committee backing Romney’s candidacy, according to the Washington-based Center for Responsive Politics (0205393D:US).

 When the speakers were finished, the congregation sang “I Need Thee Every Hour,” a hymn about turning to Jesus to resist temptation and finding peace amid trials.
 After a closing prayer, Romney stood and shook hands with those around him.

 The reporters were then escorted from the church and were informed that Romney would be staying inside longer to attend a Sunday school meeting.